Chapter OneThe House Used Otherwise

 I wiped mud from my hand onto my trousers and looked at the team.
 “Now,” I said.

 The old man gave the reins a short sound against the backs.
 The team leaned.
 I lifted.
 Two others came beside me then, though I had not asked them.
 Together we rocked the wagon once, twice, and the wheel rose with a sucking sound out of the mud.
 The wagon lurched forward and settled onto firmer ground.
-A cheer went up.

 Not a great one.
-Enough.

 I straightened slowly, making less of breath than breath wanted made.
 Mud clung to my boots and trousers.
 My shoulder ached where the frame had bit into it.

 The old man came around the wagon.
 “Much obliged,” he said.
 I nodded, as if helping him had cost me nothing.
 “It would have come easier unloaded,” he added.

 That touched the men off again.
 I smiled because they were watching.

 The young woman climbed down from the wagon then.
 She did not hurry.
 Her skirt cleared the mud by less than an inch, and she stepped where the ground held, not where others had made a path.
 She looked first at the wheel.
 Then at the team.
 Then at me.
-“You could have done that with half the noise,” she said.

 The men laughed harder.
 Not at me exactly.
 That was what made it worse.